 The Classic Hoyer Patient lift is a hydraulic lift suitable for transfers to a vehicle.
 The Advance H Patient Lift easily folds for storage under a bed.
 For patients in need of a sturdier lift, the Heavy Duty Power Patient Lift has a maximum capacity of seven hundred pounds and has a power lift.

-If you have Medicare and are in need of a Hoyer Lift or a hydraulic lift please call our representatives or fill out an inquiry now so we can assist you in the process of getting coverage thru Medicare.
+If you have Medicare and are in need of a Hoyer Lift or a hydraulic lift please call our representatives or fill out an inquiry now so we can assist you in the process of getting coverage thru Medicare advantage plans.

 How To Use a Hoyer Lift For Toileting

-Let’s assume your patient is already in their wheelchair.
+Let’s assume your patient is already in their wheelchair in a seated position.
 Ask them to lean forward so you can tuck the hoyer lift sling behind their back.